rust-lang/rfcs/text/3389-manifest-lint.md

 3. Pass them on the command line before other configuration like `RUSTFLAGS`, allowing user configuration to override package configuration.
   - These flags will be fingerprinted so changing them will cause a rebuild only for the commands where they are used.
+By only including the lints for the command in question, we reduce what is fingerprinted, reducing what gets rebuilt when `[lints]` is changed.

 Note that this means that `[lints]` is only applied to the package where its defined and not to its dependencies, local or not.
 This avoids having to unify